Why Offensive Lineman Wear Knee Braces & Elbow Sleeves

 Offensive linemen are often seen wearing knee braces on both knees to protect themselves from being rolled upon.
 When blocking another defender, usually, you have no spatial awareness of what’s happening on either side and behind you.

-Offensive linemen are often so focused on blocking the man in front of them; that they position their body in a way that benefits blocking the defender, not bracing for a fall.
+Offensive linemen are often so focused on blocking the man in front of them; that they position their bodies in a way that benefits blocking the defender, not bracing for a fall.

 Often, defensive and offensive linemen fall down either due to overpowering, tripping, or just pure clumsiness.
 Because offensive linemen work in tight spaces, when someone falls to the ground, there’s a perfect chance he’s not falling just on the ground.